Open for MSc semester projects, Interns and PhDs

 The WHO has developed a set of algorithms to guide clinicians through structured consultations in resource-limited settings.
 However, these algorithms are static, generic, rule- based decision trees printed on paper that are derived from outdated data or extrapolated from non-representative populations.

 You will work with the clinical and IT teams of a large interdisciplinary project (DYNAMIC) to build a novel pipeline that allows clinicians to generate, explore and implement interpretable machine learning algorithms derived from the data collected with the iPOCT tool.
-A prototype of the platform is already functional.
-During this project, you will be closely supported and co-supervised by a medical doctor and guided by the requirements of the clinical and IT teams.

 Emerging and re-emerging infectious disease (e.g. COVID-19, Ebola, Dengue, Zika, Chikungunya etc.) are defined by their unexpectedness.